GlobalSuite® API

 • DELETE: Endpoint to delete a specific record of the model.

-The documentation for each of these endpoints includes the parameters, mandatory or optional, that can be included in each call:
+The documentation for each of these endpoints includes the mandatory or optional parameters that can be included in each call:

 image2021-7-5_10-52-42.png?version=1&modificationDate=1633944215000&cacheVersion=1&api=v2&width=862

-Also, in the explorer itself, examples of responses provided in each case are shown, including correct responses or error messages if applicable.
+Additionally, in the explorer itself, examples of responses provided in each case are shown, including correct responses or error messages, as applicable.

 Using a REST client

-To make calls to the GlobalSuite® API, it is possible to use different clients that make HTTP calls to the GlobalSuite® server.
-Both simple calls and more complex processes can be performed using tools like cURL or Postman.
+To make calls to the GlobalSuite® API, you can use various clients that perform HTTP calls to the GlobalSuite® server.
+It is possible to make both simple calls and more complex processes using tools like cURL or Postman.

 image2021-7-5_10-8-40.png?version=1&modificationDate=1633944215000&cacheVersion=1&api=v2&width=1188